intel-lab-lkp/linux/Documentation/filesystems/vfs.rst

 	Called by the mmap(2) system call.
 Allows a VFS to set up a file-backed memory mapping, most notably establishing relevant private state and VMA callbacks.

+``mmap_complete``
+	If mmap_prepare is provided, will be invoked after the mapping is fully established, with the mmap and VMA write locks held.

+	It is useful for prepopulating VMAs before they may be accessed by users.

+	The hook MUST NOT release either the VMA or mmap write locks.
+This is asserted by the mmap logic.

+	If an error is returned by the hook, the VMA is unmapped and the mmap() operation fails with that error.

+	It is not valid to specify this hook if mmap_prepare is not also specified, doing so will result in an error upon mapping.

+``mmap_abort``
+	If mmap_prepare() and mmap_complete() are provided, then mmap_abort
+	may also be provided, which will be invoked if the mapping operation fails between the two calls.

+	This is important, because mmap_prepare may succeed, but some other part of the mapping operation may fail before mmap_complete can be called.

+	This allows a caller to acquire locks in mmap_prepare with certainty that the locks will be released by either mmap_abort or mmap_complete no matter what happens.

+	It is not valid to specify this unless mmap_prepare and mmap_complete are both specified, doing so will result in an error upon mapping.

 Note that the file operations are implemented by the specific filesystem in which the inode resides.
 When opening a device node